open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 3

-- Non-sensitive materials are accessible to project team and organization at large (possibly outside the organization as well) according to clearly defined and shared formats and/or protocols
+- Non-sensitive materials are accessible to project team and organization at-large (possibly outside the organization as well) according to clearly defined and shared formats and/or protocols

 - Organization has implemented a shared and standard process for collective decision-making